msmbuilder/osprey/README.md

 ![Logo](http://msmbuilder.org/osprey/development/_static/osprey.svg)

-osprey is an easy-to-use tool for hyperparameter optimization for machine learning algorithms in python using scikit-learn (or using scikit-learn compatible APIs).
+Osprey is an easy-to-use tool for hyperparameter optimization for machine learning algorithms in python using scikit-learn (or using scikit-learn compatible APIs).

-Each osprey experiment combines an dataset, an estimator, a search space (and engine), cross validation and asynchronous serialization for distributed parallel optimization of model hyperparameters.
+Each Osprey experiment combines an dataset, an estimator, a search space (and engine), cross validation and asynchronous serialization for distributed parallel optimization of model hyperparameters.